Modeling

 attributes can be used to link entities to each other.

-To learn more about Pages, refer to the Pages documentation.
+To learn more about Models, refer to the Models documentation.

-Menus function as hierarchical assembly structures for grouping and organizing various entities.
+Structures function as hierarchical assembly mechanisms for grouping and organizing various entities.

-They can link Categories, Collections, Pages (including custom Page instances created via modeling), and external URLs into ordered hierarchies.
+They can link Categories, Collections, Models (including custom Model instances created via modeling), and external URLs into ordered hierarchies.

-While commonly applied for storefront navigation, menus can be used for any scenario requiring curated, structured lists or trees of linked entities.
+While commonly applied for storefront navigation, structures can be used for any scenario requiring curated, structured lists or trees of linked entities.

-To learn more about Menus, refer to the Menus documentation.
+To learn more about Structures, refer to the Structures documentation.